Solideng/F2802x_BurnInUnit/README.md

 All code, files and any other content contained that forms, or is included in, this repository, in source, binary, or any other form is copyright (c) 2013 Vox Power.

-Redistribution in any form, modfied or unmodified, except directly by github.com as previously authorised is not permitted.
+Redistribution in any form, modfied or unmodified, except directly by github.com as previously authorised, is not permitted.

 This notice must not be removed.